gradio-app/gradio/guides/04_integrating-other-frameworks/Gradio-and_Comet.md

 export COMET_PROJECT_NAME="<Your Project Name>"
 ```

-or them in a `.comet.config` file in your working directory.
+or set them in a `.comet.config` file in your working directory.
+You file should be formatted in the following way.

 ```shell
 [comet]